SDG Summer School 2023

 Key information

-- Challenges mentored by practitioners in International Organisations and leading global health researchers in participating academic institutions.
+- Challenges are mentored by practitioners from international organisations and leading global health researchers in participating academic institutions.

 - Each team coached by a PhD student who has relevant research experience and a clear interest in tackling the team’s specific challenge.

-- A chance to learn hands-on about open science tools and methodologies (open data, open source hardware and software, citizen science)..
+- An opportunity to learn hands-on about open science tools and methodologies (open data, open source hardware and software, citizen science)..

-- An emphasis on rapid prototyping of solutions and an evaluation through weekly pitching sessions and careful project documentation.
+- An emphasis is placed on rapid prototyping of solutions and an evaluation through weekly pitching sessions and careful project documentation.

 How to apply ?

-Students can apply by completing the online form.
+Students can register by completing the online form.

 Contact